nbrucy/git_tuto/git.md

 ### Merging branches

-In a colloborative environnement, merging is better done using the *Merge request* or *Pull request* feature of Gitlab/Github
+When collaborating, merging is better done using the *Merge request* or *Pull request* feature of Gitlab/Github

 ---

+# Cancelling commits

+---

 # Some useful tricks

 - `git commit --amend` Update the last commit.
     :warning: Do it only if the last commit was not pushed on the remote
+- `git add -u .` Only stage updated file in this folder and subfolder to be committed

+---

+# Common mistakes